Arikizu/Aurora-Player/README.md

 > **YouTube covers are ready to use without any configuration, while TIDAL requires configuration such as an App ID and a secret key.**

-You can support me on
+You can support me on:

 [![buycoffee.to](https://buycoffee.to/img/brand/bc-logo.svg)](https://buycoffee.to/arikizu)